 Some choose to buy a home and rent it while you rent as well.
 This has great tax benefits, negative gearing.
 And in Australia, if you live in it first for 12 months, you can rent it for 6 years and still not cop capital gains (talk to your accountant for more details on this).
 What an amazing deal.
 So this is also a great option.
 Particularly if you plan to work temporarily somewhere for a few years.
 Or if you live in a less than affordable city, but could move later on.
 It also means that the first house that is less than ideal is being lived in by someone else.
 A great way to start off.
 This will probably be a matter of personal circumstance if you choose to go this way.

 You could buy in a regional area and look to upgrade to the city later on, though beware the capital appreciation difference between a city and regional area.
 You may find it’s a big bridge to gap.
 You could rent out additional rooms in your first home to help pay it off quickly.
 You could buy a home with a friend to knock it off quickly and then both upgrade.
 You can get creative with this to get started.
 There are lots of ways to get into home ownership if you take some time to think about it.

 We all begin with renting.
 Share renting is a great way to be able to save up big for that first deposit.
 You may be able to continue to share rent out your first home to help pay it off.
 But overall I’d suggest renting only for as long as you have to.
 Buying your first home early is a great way to generate wealth over the long term.
 Like all thing with investing, the earlier you get started the better the returns.

 I could go on and on.
 But you get the picture.
 Buy a home, buy it as early as possible, buy low and upgrade down the track.
 This should be your first priority.
-So should you buy or rent?
+But not your last.
+Once you have a home with a modest mortgage, then you want to start investing into assets that generate income that buy more assets that generate income, etc. So should you buy or rent?
 What do you think?